 The Team: Built the crucible.
 Multi-layered recognition — monthly, weekly, daily.
 Career pathing infrastructure.
 High-potential identification.
 Mentorship tracks.
 An environment where people fall in love with the challenge of becoming who they're capable of being.

 The Guest: Stable teams mean consistent service.
-Consistency is what high-net-worth guests notice first — and it's the thing that can't be faked.
+Consistency is what the Hilton brand standard requires — and it's the thing that can't be faked.

 The Friction: Removed the obstacles that make people leave — unclear expectations, invisible growth paths, leaders who don't listen.
 Poured into the cup so the cup could pour into the guest.